BouncingPixel/Node-Template-Basic-/README.md

 * `validator`: utility with standard validators for many common situations such as isEmail, isZip, and more
 * `webpack`: client-side build tool to enable CommonJS syntax, concat, and minification of source

+## Optional Utility Packages

+* `@bouncingpixel/algolia`: Mongoose schema plugin and other utilities for Algolia
+* `@bouncingpixel/datatable-routes`: Route handler for Datatables
+* `@bouncingpixel/mailgun-emails`: Emailer using mailgun and Dust templates
+* `@bouncingpixel/mongoose-db`: Mongoose database adapter with a passport-impl for the passport-auth
+* `@bouncingpixel/nocaptcha-middleware`: Middleware to validate a nocaptcha response
+* `@bouncingpixel/passport-auth`: User authentication with passport, relies on email as username
+* `@bouncingpixel/pixel-validate`: A tool for using Mongoose schemas to validate on server and in browser
+* `@bouncingpixel/rackspace-uploads`: Express middlewares to aid in uploading files to rackspace

 ## Configuration

 The template uses `nconf` for configuration.
 Configuration settings may be set in the following ways: